-Beginning in the second year, it was fed three times during the summer: in April, immediately after snow melting, with urea solution, in mid-June with a slurry solution, at the end of July, it applied potassium fertilizers (calimagnesia) and calcium chloride solution (calcium is necessary for all stone fruits to form bones in the fetus).
+Starting from the second year, it was fed three times during the summer: in April, immediately after the snow melted, with urea solution, in mid-June with a slurry solution, at the end of July, it applied potassium fertilizers (calimagnesia) and calcium chloride solution (calcium is necessary for all stone fruits to form bones in the fetus).
 In the fall, she gave cherry bushes a ready-made mineral complex for autumn top dressing of fruit crops.

 Once in 5 years I spend deoxidation of the soil, scattering crushed chalk (the best deoxidizing agent!)
 Under all plants and with a small sharp chopper it shall be shoveling it into the ground.

-Adult felt cherries give no more than 2 watering per month.
+Adult felt cherries give no more than 2 waterings per month.
 Watering young plantings more often.
 In the first year in hot weather - every week.
-It is necessary to water abundantly (at least 3 watering cans under one plant) in order to wet all the soil around the roots well.
+It is necessary to water abundantly (at least 3 watering cans under one plant) in order to well wet all the soil around the roots.